WenjunHuang94/vlm-evaluation/README.md

-# Evaluation Code for Cobra
+# Evaluation Code for MLMamba
-This is my fork of vlm-evaluation to provide the evaluation code of [Cobra](https://github.com/h-zhao1997/cobra).
+This is my fork of vlm-evaluation to provide the evaluation code of [MLMamba](https://github.com/h-zhao1997/mlmamba).
 The content below mainly comes from the main branch.

 # VLM Evaluation
 ![](./images/03-evaluation-suite-med-res.png)